RAI Reading Corps — What We Do

 What we look for

-We seek passionate, capable tutors willing to serve the students and the community.
-You do not need teaching experience, but you must to be ready to commit to students who will see you as a tutor, as a teacher, as a mentor and as a dependable presence in their lives.
+We seek passionate, capable tutors willing to serve the students who will see you as a tutor, as a teacher, as a mentor and as a dependable presence in their lives.

 ✔ Able to blend, segment, and manipulate sounds within words.